nathanluskey/CMU_11785_Project/README.md

 the curve (AUC) from 0.8066 to 0.8993.
 This demonstrates the value of training on domain specific knowledge, and future work could expand on hyper parameter tuning with larger architectures.

-For further explanation of work, please refer to our team's final report.

 ## Code
 Our code is seperated broadly into the downstream task and the embedding generation.